francesco-di-lallo/torus-bifurcation/README.md

 Repeating this whole process but initialising from the negative branch unstable manifold of the (1,0)-lift of the saddle point will generate the RHC- curve.

 ## TODO
-- Correct gradient descent algorithm since PE curve is not differentiable at minimum --> idea is to use oy_n+1 = oy_n - h/PE'
+- Correct gradient descent algorithm since PE curve is not differentiable at minimum --> Try transforming the distance into a smoother function.
+Will look into squaring the list or exponentiating it.
 - Propagate the unstable manifold of the (1,0)-lift of the saddle backwards that coincides with the forward branch of the stable manifold the saddle point at a RHC point.
 This generates the RHC- curve.